Fetal Alcohol Spectrum Disorder Services

 FIREFLY FASD Worker

 The FASD Worker at FIREFLY supports children and youth who have received, or are suspected of having, an FASD Diagnosis.
-They provide guidance, resources, and hands-on strategies to help individuals reach their full potential.
+They provide guidance, resources, and strategies to help individuals reach their full potential.

 Key Responsibilities: